MicrosoftDocs/architecture-center/docs/guide/hpc/ansys-fluent-content.md

 You can use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate the costs for your configuration.

-For a single-node configuration, you can multiply the wall-clock times by the Azure hourly costs for XXX to compute total costs.
-For the current hourly costs, see Linux?
-Virtual Machines Pricing.
+For a single-node configuration, you can multiply the wall-clock times by the Azure hourly costs for HBv3-series VMs to compute total costs.
+For the current hourly costs, see [Linux Virtual Machines Pricing](https://azure.microsoft.com/pricing/details/virtual-machines/linux/#pricing).
 Here are the times for a single-node configuration:

 |VM size|	 Number of CPUs|	Wall-clock time (hours)|
 |-|-|-|